- what kind of role would I like to play in the movement?

-I've held onto these questions since the summer during a few months of informal sabbatical from tree-hugging, give or take a little online activism and some local activity with Low Carbon Lichfield.
+I've held onto these questions since the summer during a few months of informal sabbatical from tree-hugging, give or take a little online activism and some local activity.
 Inevitably, the two are connected - I want to do something which makes a difference while also being meaningful to me.

 And, in trying to answer that second bigger question, I'm minded to approach it in an entirely subjective mood.
 There are enough people trying (and one supposes mostly succeeding) to be objective, with political analysis 'n' socioeconomic data to spare.
 Adding my voice to that would be fairly redundant.

 What I think I could do with more of, conversely, is a personal perspective.
 A point of view, a way of speaking outside of 'policy voice' and the sociolect of the NGO's - valuable though they are.

 Outside even the wider discourse of campaigning.
 Certainly beyond the outrage clockwork of social media.

 Finding myself a clear spot to run to where I can see it all and my place it in more clearly.

 How?
 Well, if I've learned anything about myself from writing this blog it's that personal space for me is criticism.